-Federal law requires that "Each State shall, not less often than every two years, audit its expenditures from amounts receives (or transferred for use) under this title...Within 30 days following the completion of each audit, the State shall submit a copy of the audit to the legislature of the State and to the Secretary.
+Federal law requires that "Each State shall, not less often than every two years, audit its expenditures from amounts received (or transferred for use) under this title...Within 30 days following the completion of each audit, the State shall submit a copy of the audit to the legislature of the State and to the Secretary.
 (Sec.
 2006 [42 U.S.C.
 1397e]

-An Independent Auditor completed its report for Maryland for the year ending June 30, 2009.
-The auditor performed a statewide audit of the financial statements and a single audit of federal grants including the Social Services Block Grant.
-This included a review on compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Circular A-133.
-There were no audit findings related to the Social Services Block Grant.
-Copies of the Audit are available from the Department on request.
+An Independent Auditor completed its report for Maryland for the year ending June 30, 2013 and determined that there were no audit findings related to the Social Services Block Grant, and that the SSBG was in compliance with requirements applicable to each major program on internal control in accordance with OMB Circular A-133.
+The 2013 Single Audit did not rule the SSBG to be a major program in 2013 and therefore did not conduct a full compliance review of the SSBG in 2013.
+Copies of the 2013 Audit is available from the Department on request.